Demystifying Nirvana

 The goal can be reached

-This possibility of awakening, of Nirvana, is rarely spoken about.
-Do we feel that it's inaccessible, that we're not worthy, that this is reserved for an elite few?
-We would like to unpack this word, Nirvana.
+This possibility of awakening is rarely spoken about.
+Do we feel that nirvana (or nibbana) is inaccessible, that we're not worthy, that this is reserved for an elite few?
+We would like to unpack this word, nirvana.
 Is it merely on some distant horizon, or is it something possible for each of us?

 This was the Buddha's message: that every human heart, if infused with sincerity, with dedication, with commitment, can come to the same liberating understandings that the Buddha came to.